thomastay/expensive_modules/README.md

 # Lessons I learnt from optimizing a graph algorithm in F#

 In this article I'm going to share how I optimized a algorithms interview question down from **58s** down to **1.2s**, nearly a 50x improvement!
+Spoiler alert: The solution turned out to be straightforward: exploit cache efficiency, and do less work.

+For those unaware, F# is a *functional-first language that runs on the .NET platform (think C#)*.
+Despite the title of the article, very little of the optimization techniques applies solely to F#, and so I have intentionally wrote this article to make it comprehensible **even if** you don't understand a line of code in the article.

+*Why F#*?
+All significant optimizations come from *careful profiling and refactoring*, and F# has very good support for both.
+F# lets me write succint, elegant code while being easy to optimize, as this article will show.
+Also, I love that I get highly tuned data structures via .NET to speed up my algorithms.

 ## The question

+As with all interview questions, they usually come with a good 'ol blurb which attempts to give some context to the horridly abstract question you're expected to comprehend.
+Here's my attempt at paraphrasing it (note that all this is original writing, nothing copied):

 Applications in 2020 typically have hundreds of dependencies, all of which need to be compiled.
 The downside is, changing one module might cause all the downstream modules to be recompiled.
 The task is as follows: given a set of 2000 modules, all of which depend on each other in some way, print the number of modules downstream of each module.

 The input will look like the following.
 In this representation, module A depends on B, E, and F. As a result, module A is downstream of module B (and E,F too).